-Would I buy this again?
+Would I repurchase this?
 Yes, I would actually consider keeping a few of Trader Joe’s Turkey and Stuffing En Croute in the freezer before they are gone for the season.
-It made for a carb lovers delight.
+It made for a carb-lovers delight.
 Other than a few minor issues, I really liked this.
-For me this was worth the money, just in the time saving aspect alone.
+For me, this was worth the money, just in the time-saving aspect alone.

 Want to see more items I’ve reviewed from Trader Joe’s?
 Click on Thoughts & Reviews of Trader Joe’s for a searchable list.

 Did you try it?
 Let me know what you think in the comments section!

 Product Name: Trader Joe's Turkey and Stuffing En Croute

 Product Description: Trader Joe's Turkey and Stuffing En Croute is a returning classic perfect for smaller gatherings.

 Trader Joe’s Turkey and Stuffing En Croute is a returning classic perfect for Sunday dinner or a small gathering on Thanksgiving.